Myanmar Off The Beaten Path - Highlights and Tips

 Why Should Kyaing Tong Be on Your Off The Beaten Track Itinerary?

 Getting there: Since Kyaing Tong is relatively secluded, the most convenient way is to take a flight to Kyaing Tong airport.
 Until a few years ago, this area was closed to outside visitors and therefore the rules for any necessary permits to visit the area change from time to time (permits in addition to your Myanmar visa).
+Currently, you are allowed to get there overland from Thailand, but for getting overland from other parts of Myanmar, you need a special permit, and there is no bus for tourists.
+Therefore, your best bet is taking a flight.
 For more information concerning permits and access.

 Off the beaten track highlights: Myanmar’s hill tribes and one of the best markets in Myanmar.